Information for International Scholars

 Terminate your rental and other contracts

 Terminate your accommodation contract in writing and at least three months before you move out.
 Arrange an appointment for handing over the flat with your landlord; if necessary, ask a person who speaks German to be with you during this appointment to avoid misunderstandings.
 Clean the apartment thoroughly for the handover date, otherwise a part of your deposit may be retained.
-Most landlords expect the flat to be handed over in the state it was in when you moved in as a minimum.
-For example, if you painted a white wall in another colour, the wall must be painted white again for handover.
 Also talk to your landlord about how the deposit should be returned to you.
 The landlord is allowed to withhold the deposit for up to 12 months after departure.

 Read your electricity and gas meters and terminate your contracts within the notice period.
 With the termination, please communicate the meter readings and your future address to the provider.